 His connection to New York and Chicago crime families along with his committing assorted murders, running of gambling dens, whorehouses, and speakeasies is legendary and readily acknowledged in myriad books, documentaries, and TV shows.
 But few know about his time in Florida, especially South Florida.
 It is here he bought a home in Miami Beach, spent time before and after his imprisonment in Alcatraz, ran several illegal businesses, enjoyed the rich Miami Beach nightlife, entertained the famous and infamous alike, was harrassed by local residents and law enforcement, and was arrested several times.
 It is also here he eventually died.

-This book will be an in-depth study of that time and will include stories never before published.
+This book will be an in-depth account of that time and will include stories never before published.
 If you would like to receive notification when this book is available, please sign up to become a Preferred Reader.

 Check out my new “Let’s Talk Prohibition” page.
 A way for you to comment on one of America’s most infamous eras.